 If varicose veins are problematic, you will usually be referred for assessment by a doctor who is a specialist.
 You may have a type of ultrasound scan called a Doppler or a duplex scan.
 This helps to show how the blood is flowing in the veins.
 It can show whether any of the valves are damaged - which is useful to know when planning treatment.
 Occasionally, other tests are needed if the veins are complex.

-If you have arterial disease (poor circulation, or peripheral vascular disease) in your legs, or if arterial disease is suspected, then the arterial circulation needs to be measured.
+If you have arterial disease (poor circulation, or peripheral arterial disease) in your legs, or if arterial disease is suspected, the arterial circulation needs to be measured.
 This needs to be done before you have treatment which puts pressure on the leg, such as compression stockings (below).
 The arterial circulation is normally measured by using an ultrasound machine called a Doppler ultrasound, which is used to give a measurement called the ankle brachial pressure index.
 This test can be done in specialised clinics and also by some nurses and GPs.

 What are the treatment options for varicose veins?